UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 ## Documentation
 We have an entire folder full of thorough documentation!
+* [Development Instructions](/Documentation/Development.md):Explains how to run the project in Development as well as how to simulate running in Production.
 * [Deployment Instructions](/Documentation/DEPLOY.MD): Explains how to start up the project on digital ocean.
 * [Google-Charts](/Documentation/Google-Charts.md): Walks through how we implement Google Charts in Angular 2.
 * [ExcelParser](/Documentation/ExcelParser.md): Explains how the cloud-arabo and Grimaldi iterations parse excel spreadsheets.
 This wil be updated to reflect how Revolver En Guardia uses `ExcelParser.java`